mikeroyal/Self-Hosting-Guide/README.md

 [ActivityPub](https://activitypub.rocks/) is a decentralized social networking protocol based on the ActivityStreams 2.0 data format.
 It provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and subscribing to content.

+[Lemmy](https://github.com/LemmyNet/lemmy) is similar to sites like Reddit, Lobste.rs, or Hacker News.
+Where you subscribe to forums you're interested in, post links and discussions, then vote, and comment on them.
+Behind the scenes, it is very different; anyone can easily run a server, and all these servers are federated, and connected to the same universe, called the Fediverse.

+[Lemmy-UI](https://github.com/LemmyNet/lemmy-ui) is the official web app for [Lemmy](https://github.com/LemmyNet/lemmy), written in inferno.

+[Mlem](https://github.com/buresdv/Mlem) is a Lemmy client for iOS.

+[Jerboa](https://github.com/dessalines/jerboa) is an Android client for Lemmy, a federated reddit alternative.

 [GoToSocial](https://gotosocial.org/) is an [ActivityPub](https://activitypub.rocks/) social network server, written in Golang.

 [Berty](https://github.com/berty/berty) is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network.